MicroEJ/docs/VEEPortingGuide/uiLowLevel.rst

 The MicroUI implementation for MicroEJ requires an Abstraction Layer implementation.
 This Abstraction Layer implementation finalizes the MicroUI implementation started with the static initialization step (see :ref:`section_static_init`) for a given VEE Port.

-The Abstraction Layer implementation consists of a set of headers files to implement in C to target the hardware drivers.
+The Abstraction Layer implementation consists in a set of headers files to implement in C to target the hardware drivers.
 Some functions are mandatory, others are not.
 Some other headers files are also available to call UI engines internal functions.

 For the simulator, some Front Panel interfaces and classes allow to specify the simulated VEE Port characteristics.